Tumult Regulatory Mapping

 Requirement Tumult Evidence Attributes

-Entity recovers from identified disruptions Phase 3 recovery evidence with MTTR resilience.post.recovery_duration_s, resilience.post.mttr_s
+CC7.5: Recover from identified security incidents Phase 3 recovery evidence with MTTR resilience.post.recovery_duration_s, resilience.post.mttr_s

 Tagging Experiments with Regulatory Requirements